-When building out a quote, it is easy to pull from a variety of products in the D-Tools Library and you can even import your own list of products.
-However, labor can become the forgotten essential piece to your quote.
-This article will show you how to get labor setup, associate to products, and even add labor line items.
+When building out a quote, you can pull products from the D-Tools Library and even import your own list of products.
+However, Labor can become the forgotten essential piece to your quote.
+This article will show you how to get labor setup, associated with products, and even add labor line items.

 Setting up Labor

-It is easiest to manage this in the settings, but you can also create/manage labor types from the catalog or inside a quote.
+It is easiest to manage this in the settings under the Labor section, but you can also create/manage labor types from the catalog or inside a quote.

 For more on managing labor types, click here.